tenstorrent/tt-metal/docs/source/examples/dram_loopback.rst

 DRAM Loopback
 =============

-We will build a program in TT-Accel that will simply copy data from one DRAM buffer to another, using the compute engine and an intermediate L1 buffer to do so.
+We will build a program in TT-Metal that will simply copy data from one DRAM buffer to another, using the compute engine and an intermediate L1 buffer to do so.
 We call this concept "loopback".